 China's HNA Group sells Manhattan building near Trump Tower

-[NEW YORK] HNA Group sold a building in Manhattan to help ease the embattled conglomerate's debts and stave off US concerns about a Chinese company owning property near Trump Tower.
+HNA Group has sold a building in Manhattan to help ease the embattled conglomerate's debts and stave off US concerns about a Chinese company owning property near Trump Tower.